outerbounds/hamilton-metaflow/README.md

 python ./flow.py --environment=conda run
 ```

-Note that after configuring AWS credentials you can run any steps on AWS Batch using Metaflows `@batch` decorator.
+After configuring your AWS credentials you can run any steps on AWS Batch using Metaflow's `@batch` decorator.
 You can configure AWS credentials by following the prompts after:
 ```
 aws configure
 ```

 # Inspecting Results
 This flow creates several Metaflow [cards](https://docs.metaflow.org/metaflow/visualizing-results/effortless-task-inspection-with-default-cards).
 Cards are associated with flow steps.
-These can be viewed locally in the browser by running
+These can be viewed locally in the browser running
 ```
 python ./flow.py card view <step name>
 ```